html-next/smoke-and-mirrors/docs/occlusion-collection.md

 #### keyForId

 The `keyForId` property improves performance when the underlying array is changed but most of the items remain the same.
-It is used by the [MagicArrayMixin](./magic-array.md).
+It is used by Glimmer and by the collection to lookup the internal component for a given item.

 If `useLocalStorageCache` is true, it is also used to cache the rendered heights of content in the list.